What do you want?

 Admitting the possibility of being wrong OR of not knowing something is the beginning of real wisdom.
 And insight.
 Into yourself and by extension into the world in which you find yourself, for good or ill.
 So what I’m asking of you as we work through these questions together is to neither reject what you read here nor blindly accept what I have to share, either.

-All I’m asking is for you to let a little doubt shine in, because the “benefit of the doubt” is a great place to start.* The intention card (#20) comes from the Universal Laws Healing Oracle by Michael Guerin and Mark Shepard.
-To support their work and get a set of these wonderful cards for yourself please click the link.
+All I’m asking is for you to let a little doubt shine in, because the “benefit of the doubt” is a great place to start.* The yang card (#28) comes from the Nature Speaks Lenormand Deck.
+To get your own deck of cards please click the link.